Calder Abbey: Post-dissolution

 At the Dissolution Henry VIII gave the abbey to Sir Thomas Leigh, who pulled off the roof and sold it and anything else he could and reduced the church to a ruin.
 Ownership passed through many secular hands, in which it still remains.

-Much of the cloister buildings remain either incorporated into Calder Abbey House, now a largely early-nineteenth century structure that is still a private residence, or in adjoining ruins, such as the chapter house.
-It is now a picturesque ruin, no doubt retained by early residents of the newly formed mansion as an ornamental feature.
+Parts of the south and east ranges of the claustral buildings were incorporated into Calder Abbey House, now a largely early-nineteenth century structure that is still a private residence.
+Other parts of the abbey remain as a picturesque ruin, no doubt retained by early residents of the newly formed mansion as an ornamental feature.
 The Abbey and grounds are private, and not open to the public, and new trees obscure much of the view from the surrounding land.

 Modern celebration

 In 1934 the 800th anniversary of the foundation was celebrated by a mass held in the ruined abbey.
 Over 2,000 people attended a celebration led by Dr Thomas Wulstan Pearson, OSB, the Roman Catholic Bishop of Lancaster.